-The Company's cash and cash equivalents decreased \$23.3 million (30%) to \$55.0 million at December 31, 2010, from \$78.3 million at December 31, 2009.
-This decrease was primarily due to a net loss of \$18.8 million for the twelve months ended December 31, 2010.
-The Company used cash of \$22.2 million to fund capital expenditures and \$13.1 million to pay dividends during 2010.
-These expenditures were partially funded by cash generated from operating activities of \$9.6 million during the period.
-The Company concluded 2010 with no amounts outstanding under its primary credit facility.
-Management expects to fund the Company's future operations from cash provided by its operating activities combined with borrowings from its current or future credit facilities, as deemed necessary (see further information on the Company's primary credit facility in Sources of Liquidity below).
+The Company's cash and cash equivalents decreased \$12.0 million (22%) to \$43.0 million at December 31, 2011, from \$55.0 million at December 31, 2010.
+During the year ended December 31, 2011, the Company generated cash flows from operating activities of \$10.1 million.
+The Company used its cash on hand, cash flow from operating activities as well as proceeds from the sale of property and equipment of \$19.4 million (primarily from the sale of three of its buildings in Carlsbad, California and one building in Gloversville, New York) to fund capital expenditures of \$28.9 million and pay dividends of \$13.1 million during 2011.
+The Company concluded 2011 with no balance outstanding under its asset-based credit facility.
+Management expects to fund the Company's future operations from cash provided by its operating activities combined with borrowings from its credit facility, as deemed necessary (see further information on the Company's asset-based credit facility below).

 The Company's accounts receivable balance fluctuates throughout the year as a result of the general seasonality of the Company's business.
 The Company's accounts receivable balance will generally be at its highest during the first and second quarters and decline significantly during the third and fourth quarters as a result of an increase in cash collections and lower sales.
-As of December 31, 2010, the Company's net accounts receivable increased \$4.8 million to \$144.6 million from \$139.8 million as of December 31, 2009.
-This increase was primarily due to an increase in past-due balances partially offset by a reduction in average payment terms.
-The Company believes that the allowance for doubtful accounts as of December 31, 2010 is adequate to provide for any potential bad debts.
+As of December 31, 2011, the Company's net accounts receivable decreased \$28.9 million to \$115.7 million from \$144.6 million as of December 31, 2010.
+This decrease was primarily attributable to the decrease in net sales in the fourth quarter of 2011 compared to the fourth quarter of 2010.

 The Company's inventory balance also fluctuates throughout the year as a result of the general seasonality of the Company's business.
 Generally, the Company's buildup of inventory levels begins during the fourth quarter and continues heavily into the first quarter as well as into the beginning of the second quarter in order to meet demand during the height of the golf season.
 Inventory levels start to decline toward the end of the second quarter and are at their lowest during the third quarter.
-The Company's net inventory increased \$49.4 million to \$268.6 million as of December 31, 2010 compared to \$219.2 million as of December 31, 2009.
-This increase is driven primarily by the earlier timing of planned product launches for the 2011 golf season compared to 2010, in addition to lower than anticipated sales on certain of the Company's older in-line golf products primarily due to the continued delay in the recovery of the golf industry in 2010.
-The Company expects to sell this inventory in the normal course of business in 2011.
+Inventory levels are also impacted by the timing of new product launches.
+The Company's net inventory decreased \$35.5 million to \$233.1 million as of December 31, 2011 compared to \$268.6 million as of December 31, 2010.
+This decrease was driven primarily by the later timing of new product launches planned for 2012 as well as a reduction in out of catalog products resulting from improved product life-cycle management processes.
+Net inventories as a percentage of the trailing twelve months net sales decreased to 26.3% as of December 31, 2011 compared to 27.8% as of December 31, 2010.